YanWittmann/launch-anything/doc/how-to.md

 If you press `alt+enter` (or whatever keys you have configured in the settings) while the bar is active, you can quickly modify the name, action or both of the topmost tile.

+#### Backups

+Whenever the tiles are successfully loaded from the `res` directory, a backup with the current timestamp is created in the `backups` directory.
+If something goes wrong while loading the tiles, the user is asked if they want to restore the latest backup.
+There is a maximum of 12 backups that are kept, older ones are deleted.
+This can be configured in the settings.

 #### Create Tiles